 100%

-There are many advantages of home solar energy.
-You can raise your property values, save money, and qualify for tax benefits.
-With the right storage equipment, solar panels can also give you additional energy security and offer some protection from power outages.
+There are many benefits to home solar energy.
+You can qualify for tax benefits, save money, and reduce emissions.
+With the right storage equipment, solar panels can also give you further energy independence and offer some protection from power outages.

-It depends on your home's location and what type of panels you're installing.
-With the winter months in Louisiana being very mild, you have a wide time window to install your panels, though they won't achieve peak performance until summer arrives.
+It depends on your location and the kind of panels you plan to use.
+With the winter months in Louisiana being very mild, you have a lengthy window to install your panels, though they won't achieve peak performance until summer arrives.

-The best type of residential solar panel depends on your specific needs and goals.
-Generally, monocrystalline solar panels are the most efficient for houses in Houma.
-However, if you have a limited budget, then you could thin-film or polycrystalline solar panels.
-When selecting a solar company, make sure to ask about the types of solar panels an installer offers and the benefits and drawbacks of each.
+The best type of residential solar panel will depend on your specific needs and goals.
+Generally speaking, monocrystalline solar panels are the most efficient for Houma homes.
+However, if lowering cost is your top priority, then you could thin-film or polycrystalline solar panels.
+When you're gathering estimates, make sure to ask about the different types of solar panels a contractor offers and the benefits and drawbacks of each.